OpenDroneMap/docs/es/_sources/tutorials.rst.txt

 	[100%] Completed 'ceres'
 	[100%] Built target ceres

 Success!
-Now we can either run ODM directly inside this container, use the NodeODM interface to process data, or connect in with WebODM for additional testing.
+Now we can either run ODM directly inside this container, use the NodeODM interface to process data, or connect in with OpenDroneMap Desktop for additional testing.

 `Learn to edit <https://github.com/opendronemap/docs#how-to-make-your-first-contribution>`_ and help improve `this page <https://github.com/OpenDroneMap/docs/blob/publish/source/tutorials.rst>`_!